 The Gaston Community Foundation has established a COVID-19 Response Fund in partnership with the United Way of Gaston County, City of Gastonia, Gaston County, Duke Energy, and the Gaston Business Task Force to accept and strategically disburse funds to address the COVID-19 pandemic relief efforts in Gaston County.

 The Community Foundation of Henderson County has established a COVID-19 Response Fund in partnership with the United Way of Henderson County.
-Grants were awarded on March 27 to 11 organizations, totaling 63,000, on April 9 to 9 organizations, totaling $64,000 and on May 7 to seven organizations totaling $53,500.
-This brings the awards from this special fund to $228,540 for 31 organizations since the Henderson County COVID-19 Response Fund was first established on March 20.
-To date, the fund has raised more than $250,000.
+Grants were awarded on March 27 to 11 organizations totaling 63,000, on April 9 to 9 organizations totaling $64,000, on May 7 to seven organizations totaling $53,500 and on May 21 to 7 organizations totaling $45,416.
+This brings the awards from this special fund to $274,000 for 31 organizations since the Henderson County COVID-19 Response Fund was first established on March 20.

 The Foundation for a Healthy High Point has established a COVID-19 Response Fund in partnership with the United Way of Greater High Point, Wells Fargo, and other local organizations.